elastic/universal-profiling-documentation/README.md

 ## Get started with Universal Profiling

 At the moment, Universal Profiling is **only available on [Elastic Cloud](http://cloud.elastic.co)**.
-Eventually, it may also be available on self-managed or open-source distributions of the Elastic stack.

 Enabling Universal Profiling on a deployment currently requires some manual actions.
 Many of these actions will be automated in upcoming releases.